Hatha Yoga Glasgow Classes.

 So what is Hatha Yoga?
 Hatha Yoga is what most people in the western world associate with the word “Yoga” and it is most commonly practiced for Physical and Mental Health.
 The word Hatha comes from combining the two Sanskrit words “Ha“ which means Sun, and “Tha” meaning Moon.
-But, when the two words are combined together, “Hatha” then means “forceful”, which suggests that Powerful work has to be done to purify the Body, and gradually move towards the bodies purification of toxins, not just chemical, but emotional – for example Stress.
+But, when the two words are combined together, “Hatha” it also means “forceful”, which suggests that Powerful work has to be done to purify the Body, and gradually move towards the bodies purification of toxins, not just chemical, but emotional – for example Stress.
 However, as with all ancient modalities Balance is the all important factor, so the word “Force” is to be balanced with “Surrender”.
 Learning to listen to our bodies is the first step, deepening our understanding of awareness, and releasing ourselves from any form of competition, whether that be competition within ourselves, or with another.
+The Chinese saying – “If the wrong man uses the right means, the right means work in the wrong way“.
+Would indicate that Practicing Yoga in the wrong way, will bring anything but benefits.

-- Hatha Yoga is a wonderful way to exercise.
+- Hatha Yoga is a wonderful way to Strengthen the body.

 - Helps to Release Stress and Relax your Body and Mind.